mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### MECHANOSTATIC SCANNER

 This augments one of the Traveller’s ears with a manually activated device similar to a communications scanner.
-When activated, any individuals within 20 metres with augments detectable by electronic means give off a traceable buzz audible only to the Traveller.
+When activated, any individuals within 20 meters with augments detectable by electronic means give off a traceable buzz audible only to the Traveller.
 For most augments – except those normally undetectable – this is automatic but for those of higher TL, the scanner must make an Easy (4+) check with a negative DM equal to the TL difference.

 Augment TL Effect Cost
 Mechanostatic